Family Support Events

 This repeating virtual presentation includes information on reading challenges, including dyslexia, multisensory, research-based instruction, and the Texas dyslexia legislation.
 Presentation also includes resources available at Neuhaus and within the Houston-area community.
 Parents, educators, and other professionals can benefit from these presentations.

 Due to the personal nature of the Q&A portion of this presentation, the monthly information presentations will not be recorded.
 Please make sure you are available to attend the day and time of the selected presentation.

 Understand how and why some people struggle with learning to read, which of these people might be considered dyslexic, and what kind of reading instruction is essential to their learning.

-Participants will have a hands-on experience learning key vocabulary and procedures typical of a structured literacy lesson for a student with dyslexia.
-This session is open to any interested audiences and those who want to understand their child’s experience in dyslexia therapy.
+Participants will have hands-on experience learning key vocabulary and procedures typical of a structured literacy lesson for a student with dyslexia.
+This session is open to any interested audience and those who want to understand their child’s experience in dyslexia therapy.

 Virtual Dyslexia Simulation

 Students with dyslexia frequently experience feelings of anxiety, frustration, and failure.
 This simulation guides you through reading and handwriting activities in a way that allows you to experience a sense of the struggles and frustration that students with learning differences often face.
 Understanding the difficulties that students face can help us provide more effective support.